Taiwan President Tsai Ing-wen riding high into second term as Trump fights China | The Japan Times

 Tsai begins her second term with an approval rating of 61 percent, the highest since she took office in May 2016, according to a survey by broadcaster TVBS released Monday.

-The DPP’s rise has upended efforts to by Chinese President Xi Jinping to use his country’s economic might to draw Taiwan toward a unification deal.
-Tsai, who views Taiwan as a sovereign nation, was expected to repeat her rejection of Xi’s bottom line that both sides belong to “one-China.”
+The DPP’s rise has upended efforts to by Xi, the Chinese president, to use his country’s economic might to draw Taiwan toward a unification deal.
+Tsai views Taiwan as a sovereign nation and has rejected Beijing’s “one-China” bottom line.

 “Beijing has given up on hoping for demonstrations of ‘sincerity’ from Tsai — partly because they set the bar too high and partly because they don’t believe she is sincere anyway,” said Jonathan Sullivan, director of China programs at the University of Nottingham.
 “None of the moderation that Tsai has shown has been good enough to negate the preordained opinion in Beijing that she is an independence wolf in status-quo sheep’s clothing.”